Great Smoky Mountains National Park

 There’s nothing quite like a scenic ride through Gatlinburg on horseback.
 The great thing about riding is you can set it up to last as long as you wish.
 Some rides last 45 minutes; others are an hour or even longer.
 It's important to plan ahead to avoid crowds.
 You can inquire of the stables when the best time is to ride.
 The riding stables have schedules that change throughout the year.
 Be sure to call ahead to discover when a stable is open so you'll know when to go.
 Usually reservations aren't necessary so you could literally show up on the spur of the moment for a fun trail rode.

-We hope you’ve enjoyed our two part series on exploring the most popular activities for visitors to Great Smoky Mountains National Park.
+We hope you’ve enjoyed this mini-guide on the most popular activities for visitors to Great Smoky Mountains National Park.
 Reserve your Gatlinburg cabin now and get ready to try all of these National Park adventures for yourself!